nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 - A claim is **enduring** when its certificate keeps working no matter what is appended.

-Plato had a word for an opinion that has been tied down by an account of why it is true: it becomes *monimos*, abiding.[^meno] A record in which tied-down claims abide is what the paper calls a *monimograph*, and the word will matter once, near the end, when we get to a record that is not one.
+Plato had a word for an opinion tied down by an account of why it is
+true: it becomes *monimos*, abiding.[^meno] A record in which tied-down claims abide is what the paper calls a *monimograph*, and the word will matter once, near the end, for a record that is not one.
 The first of the paper's two calculi ranges over exactly this object, and its judgment is the one to remember:

 $$R \;\vdash^{+}\; c \;\triangleleft\; \pi$$

 Over the record $R$, the claim $c$ holds by the certificate $\pi$, and keeps holding over every extension of $R$.
-The plus is the point.
-Not "true now."
-True from here on.
-The law that makes the plus honest says that if the record grows from $R$ to $R'$ and $c$ endured at $R$, then
-$c$ holds at $R'$: the certificate was made at $R$, stays anchored there, and you never need a new one.
+The plus is the point: not "true now" but true from here on.
+The law that makes the plus honest says that if the record grows from $R$ to $R'$ and $c$ endured at $R$, then $c$ holds at $R'$: the certificate was made at $R$, stays anchored there, and you never need a new one.
 The machine checks that, on my word for now.

 ## Exactly Which Claims Can Last

 Take the claim every developer knows: "this commit is the latest."
-It is true right now.
-It is computable from the record.
-And the next push unmakes it.
+It is true right now, it is computable from the record, and the next push unmakes it.
 No certificate, of any kind, under any assumption, can make "latest" endure.
-That is not a limitation of Merkle trees or of signatures.
-It is what the claim is: a photo of a scoreboard mid-game, true the instant you took it and meaningless a moment later.
+That is not a limitation of Merkle trees or signatures; it is what the claim is, a photo of a scoreboard mid-game, true the instant you took it and meaningless a moment later.

 The central conjecture says which claims can last, and it is a